How Do Credit Card Companies Make Money?

 Who profits from credit card convenience fees?

-A convenience fee charged at the checkout counter is meant to benefit the merchant.
+A convenience fee may be charged at checkout by businesses when customers use a credit card to make a payment rather than a check or via an electronic funds transfer from their bank account.
 Since merchants pay interchange fees for the ability to accept credit card payments, a convenience fee is a way for the merchant to recoup lost funds from credit card transactions.
 It’s also designed to discourage customers from using their credit card for payment.

 Do credit card companies make money if I pay off my balance every month?